pomkos/dynamic_biking/README.md

 ### Start
 1. Launch script by double clicking on `start_me.bat`
     1. On first launch it will ask for email, you can press enter without typing anything.
 Won't be asked again afterwards
-    2. It should open a browser window by itself, if it doesn't then copy and paste one of the two links shown4.
+    2. It should open a browser window by itself, if it doesn't then copy and paste one of the two links shown.
 All dynamic bike files should be placed in `input` folder

 ## MacOS